uli28/ng-dev/Labs/L1-Fundamentals/readme.md

 ng g component food/food-container

 ```
-Add the `food-container` directive to `app.component.html`.
+Add the `food-container` component to `app.component.html`.
 Routing will be implemented later on.

 ```
 <div class="main">